mozilla-services/merino/test-engineering/contract-tests/client/README.md

 This directory contains a Python-based test framework for the contract tests.
 The HTTP client used in the framework supports:

-* Requests to Kinto (Remote Settings) for record population, with response checks.
+* Requests to Kinto (Remote Settings) for record population.
 * Requests for suggestions from Merino, with response checks.

 For more details on contract test design, refer to the contract-tests